hedza06/saas-scheduler/README.md

 ### Phase II (In progress):

-- Create scheduled jobs using REST API
+- ~~Create scheduled HTTP jobs using REST API~~
-- Implement "force run" for scheduled jobs using REST API
+- Implement "force run" for HTTP scheduled jobs using REST API
-- Use Spring Quartz Scheduler for managing scheduled jobs
+- ~~Use Spring Quartz Scheduler for managing scheduled jobs~~
-- Implement JWT Authentication Filter
+- Implement JWT Authentication Filter for creating jobs

 ### Phase III:

 - Cover the app with unit/integration tests
+- Support event-based scheduled jobs
-- Develop the User Interface
+- Develop User Interface

 ### Phase IV:

 - Test the application
-- Support multiple deployments (+ Cloud)
 - Find someone who would like to use this tool

 ## Contribution/Suggestions